BSc Earth Sciences (3 years)

 Find out more about each module in section: Subject Contents.

-For information on all the undergraduate programmes the Faculty of Science has to offer, consult the Undergraduate Programmes section of the Faculty of Science website.
-Click through to the Programmes in the Physical Sciences on the right hand menu and find BSc in Earth Sciences.
+For information on all the undergraduate programmes the Faculty of Science has to offer, consult the Undergraduate Programmes section -> Sciences of the maties website.
+Click through to the programmes in the Physical Sciences on the right hand menu and find BSc in Earth Sciences.